DFE-Digital/publish-teacher-training/guides/setup-development.md

 ## Seeding GiasSchool Data

+The `rails gias_update` command takes an optional filename, the default is set in lib/tasks/gias_update.rake.

+1. With existing csv file e.g 'csv/edubasealldata20230306.csv'.
+Check the default `CSV_PATH` in lib/tasks/gias_update.rake matches the name of the csv file.

+You can then run `rails gias_update` or `rails 'gias_update[csv/<file_name>]'` where <file_name> is the csv filename.

-You can obtain an updated csv from https://www.get-information-schools.service.gov.uk/Downloads the `establishment fields CSV` checkbox.
-This can be uploaded to the `csv` directory.
+2. You can obtain an updated csv from https://www.get-information-schools.service.gov.uk/Downloads the `establishment fields CSV` checkbox.
+This can be uploaded to the `csv` directory as a local merge and pushed to master.

 Ensure the default `CSV_PATH` in lib/tasks/gias_update.rake includes the name of the new csv file.